hashicorp/consul/website/source/docs/guides/datacenters.html.markdown

 page_title: "Multiple Datacenters"
 sidebar_current: "docs-guides-datacenters"
 description: |-
   One of the key features of Consul is its support for multiple datacenters.
-The architecture of Consul is designed to promote a low-coupling of datacenters, so that connectivity issues or failure of any datacenter does not impact the availability of Consul in other regions.
+The architecture of Consul is designed to promote a low-coupling of datacenters so that connectivity issues or failure of any datacenter does not impact the availability of Consul in other regions.
 This means each datacenter runs independently, with a dedicated group of servers and a private LAN gossip pool.
 ---

 # Multi-Datacenter Deploys

 One of the key features of Consul is its support for multiple datacenters.
-The [architecture](/docs/internals/architecture.html) of Consul is designed to promote a low-coupling of datacenters, so that connectivity issues or failure of any datacenter does not impact the availability of Consul in other regions.
+The [architecture](/docs/internals/architecture.html) of Consul is designed to promote a low-coupling of datacenters so that connectivity issues or failure of any datacenter does not impact the availability of Consul in other regions.
 This means each datacenter runs independently, with a dedicated group of servers and a private LAN [gossip pool](/docs/internals/gossip.html).